0x5eal/chrono-lc/README.md

 use chrono_lc::LocaleDate;
 ```
 > **Note**
 > You can choose to import just parts of chrono instead of the whole prelude.
-Please see ['`chrono`'s documentation](https://docs.rs/chrono/).
+Please see [`chrono`'s documentation](https://docs.rs/chrono/).

 To format a chrono `Date` or `DateTime` object, you can use the `formatl` method: